KaviRana/100DaysofML/README.md

 # 100DaysofCode
 100 days journey learning machine learning with the goal of building a project at the end of the journey.
 The older repo had some issues and it is not working correctly.
 # 100DaysofML
-100 days journey learning machine learning with the goal of building a project at the end of the journey.
 ### Mathematics
 - [x] Descriptive Statistics
 - [x] Probability Distribution Functions